A graduate laboratory experiment to set up a photon-counting detector using MKIDs: Experimental setup

 \section{Experimental setup}

 The detector consists of a custom chip containing 8 MKIDs with different resonant frequencies.
 The resonators (see \cref{mkids_pic}) were fabricated using interdigitated capacitors~\cite{Kapoor2020} and are coupled to a shared Coplanar Waveguide (CPW).
-The chip, manufactured by Fondazione Bruno Kessler (FBK), is made of a silicon substrate on which alternating layers of titanium and titanium nitride (TiN)~\cite{Leduc2010} are deposited.
+The chip, manufactured by Fondazione Bruno Kessler (FBK), is made of a silicon substrate on which alternating layers of titanium and titanium nitride (TiN) are deposited~\cite{Leduc2010}.
 Since MKIDs are superconducting detectors, they operate at temperatures significantly below the critical point of TiN.
-To achieve this, the chip is placed inside a copper holder and attached to the mixing chamber plate of a dilution cryostat manufactured by Oxford Instruments, which is capable of reaching a minimum temperature of $\sim 30$ mK.
+To achieve this, the chip is placed inside a copper holder and attached to the mixing chamber plate of a dilution cryostat manufactured by Oxford Instruments, which is capable of reaching a minimum temperature of $\sim 40$ mK.

 An LSP-1550-FC laser diode by Thorlabs was used to generate photons with an energy of $0.8$ eV.
-An intermittent power supply was provided via direct connection to a function generator, in order to generate a small amount of photons.
-To check the correct functioning of the device, the output of the laser was visualized with an oscilloscope, using a circuit made of a photodiode, an amplifier, and an RC filter as shown in \cref{fig:rcamp_schematic}.
+An intermittent power supply was provided via a direct connection to a function generator to generate short laser pulses.
+To verify the proper operation of the device, the output of the laser was visualized with an oscilloscope, using a circuit made of a photodiode, an amplifier, and an RC filter as shown in \cref{fig:rcamp_schematic}.

 To establish a connection between the diode, operating at room temperature, and the MKIDs located within the cryostat, an optical fiber with a $-20$ dB attenuator was employed.
 For the optical fiber segment inside the cryostat, precautions were taken to prevent degassing and vacuum leakage.
 The PVC and nylon layers of the optical fiber were removed, exposing its coating and cladding.
+The end of the fiber was placed perpendicularly to the MKIDs chip at a distance of approximately 0.5 cm through a hole in the top of the chip holder.
+When operating the system, the short laser pulses, the attenuation and the geometrical acceptance of the resonators all contribute to exposing the detectors to a low mean amount of photons, which is necessary for the MKIDs to work in the photon-counting regime.